IHE/ITI.sIPS/input/pagecontent/pcc.md

 <http://hl7.org/fhir/documents.html>;
 [http://hl7.org/fhir/bundle.html#document](http://hl7.org/fhir/bundle.html%23document).

-A Bundle of type “document” is a RESTful object that is not updated, it is just retrievable.
+A Bundle of type "document" is a RESTful object that is not updated, it is just retrievable.
 See <http://hl7.org/fhir/bundle.html#rest> .
 When a Bundle is placed into the control of Document Sharing (e.g. XDS, MHD, XCA, XDM, etc) it is retrieved in the Bundle form as a document given